caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/workers/transform/index.rst.txt

 **rewind_flags**
 --------------------------------------------------

   Rewind flags to specified version.
+Only works with a single-valued label_in (i.e., it does not loop over multiple comma-separated values in label_in).

   **enable**